-As the weather is changing I’m leaning towards recipes that call for pumpkin, apples, cranberries and the like and am craving time in the kitchen to make lots of warm food for my family.
-Along those lines, this Pumpkin Cinnamon Cheesecake recipe is wonderful for fall, and perfect for the Specific Carbohydrate Diet (SCD).
+As the weather is changing I’m loving all of my recipes that call for pumpkin, apples, and cranberries.
+I’m craving time in the kitchen to make lots of warm food for my family.
+This easy Pumpkin Cinnamon Cheesecake recipe is wonderful for fall, and perfect for the Specific Carbohydrate Diet (SCD).
 Made with 7 ingredients it’s a total winner!

 - Fill the bottom of a baking dish with a little less than ¼ inch of water